20+ Interesting Facts About Languages In Croatia

 Is Istro-Romanian spoken in Croatia?

-Istro-Romanian is an endangered Eastern Romance language related to Aromanian, Megleno-Romanian and Romanian, spoken in Istria.
+Yes.
+Istro-Romanian, an endangered Eastern Romance language related to Aromanian, Megleno-Romanian and Romanian, is spoken in Istria.

 Is Albanian spoken in Croatia?